yuxi-TJU/CoChem-Agents/README.md

  - **Materials data:** connect to **Materials Project** via its public API (or an MCP wrapper) for structures, formation energies, and band gaps.

  - **Custom science:** **FastMCP** + Gemini CLI make it straightforward to publish your lab’s pipeline as a reusable tool, not a bespoke agent.

+**4.Ag**

+ - For silver (Ag): Retrieve its SMILES and InChI from ChemSpider, PubChem, and SureChEMBL respectively; verify their consistency (considering consistent if the first 14 characters of InChIKey match); if conflicts exist, indicate potential causes (e.g., differences in salt forms/tautomers); simultaneously obtain its clinical applications, targets (if available), and GHS safety classification from PubChem; output: Consistency Report + Safety and Pharmacology Summary.
+When MCP is integrated, Codex delivers results quickly and clearly, reducing time costs by more than twice compared to the scenario without MCP .

+worked for 2m 19s

+Consistency Report

+PubChem (CID 16678941): SMILES CC1=C(C=C(C1)NC(=O)C2CC2)C3=CC=C(C=C3)OC(=O)C(F)(F)C5=CC=C(C=C5)C(=O)O; InChIKey UFSKUSARONFIRC-UHFFFAOYSA-N.

+SureChEMBL (SCHMBL377828, obtained via UniChem reverse search for PubChem name structure): SMILES / InChIKey with PubChem identical (UFSKUSARONFIRC - first 14 digits are the same).

+ChemSpider: Directly retrieved via API without validation.
+SMILES/InChI: Expected to be consistent with parent substance, but not verified.

+Comparison result: Confirmed that PubChem and SureChEMBL are consistent; ChemSpider unverified.
+If discrepancies appear, common causes include salt/solvate or stereochemical record differences.

+Safety and Pharmacology Summary (PubChem)

+Clinical use: Combined with ivacaftor (brand name Orkambi), used for patients aged ≥1 year with CFTR F508del homozygous cystic fibrosis.

+Main adverse reactions (by organ system): CFTR ion channel opener, causing abnormal transport, leading to various CFTR-related side effects, including:

+GHS classification (Globally Harmonized System of Classification and Labelling of Chemicals): May contain H301/H309 (acute toxicity), H312/H315/H318/H319 (skin/eye irritation), H335 (respiratory irritant), H360 (reproductive toxicity), H372 (organ damage, long-term/repeated exposure).
+Some reports may not list hazard classifications, so actual product information should be consulted for accurate assessment and potential differences.

+ -  Analyze the keyword "nitroaromatic compounds" and provide the risk level, hit category, potential safety issues, and recommended discussion boundaries (e.g., which computational content can be discussed and which should be avoided).
+Please output the risk report in JSON format.
+It can be seen that the results obtained using the MCP toolkit are consistent with those from the native Codex.

+topic: Nitroaromatic compounds

+risk level: High

+hit categories:

+Potential explosives

+Sensitive chemical materials

+potential safety issues:

+Polynitro-substituted aromatic compounds (e.g., TNT, picric acid) have high detonation velocity and enormous explosive pressure, which can easily cause mass casualties and property loss, Most members exhibit significant toxicity (blood, neurological, and hepatic damage); inhalation or skin contact may lead to chronic poisoning, Synthesis and storage/transport require strong acidic oxidizing agents and high-temperature environments, with associated risks of fire, explosion, and release of toxic byproducts

+recommended discussion boundaries

+General physicochemical properties, environmental behavior, toxicity, and regulatory compliance requirements, Public historical case studies, accident lessons, and safety management strategies, Macro-level risk assessment, hazard identification, and non-sensitive analytical testing methods (e.g., spectroscopy, chromatography)

+avoid:

+Specific nitration synthesis steps, reaction conditions, yield optimization, and sensitivity modulation methods, Formulation ratios, stabilization/enhancement measures, and on-site preparation procedures, Detailed operational procedures for avoiding detection, illegal acquisition, storage, transportation, or assembly

+notes: Discussions should focus on safety, compliance, and public education aspects, avoiding the provision of practical details that could be directly used to prepare or enhance explosive performance.

 **Result:** we standardize the interface (MCP) and reuse the agent shell (Gemini CLI).
 New capabilities arrive as new MCP servers, instantly composable with existing ones.
 This reduces integration tax, improves reproducibility, and channels community energy into shared tooling rather than parallel agent rewrites.

 ## TL;DR (project intent)